Trenton Line: History

 Electrified service between Philadelphia and Trenton began on June 29, 1930.

 Between 1984–2010 the route was designated R7 Trenton as part of SEPTA's diametrical reorganization of its lines.
 Trenton Line trains operated through the city center to the Chestnut Hill East Line on the ex-Reading side of the system.
 The R-number naming system was dropped on July 25, 2010.
 As of 2022, most Trenton Line trains continue through Center City to the Chestnut Hill East Line, while some trains terminate at Temple University or continue to other destinations.

 The Trenton Line usually has two push-pull electric-locomotive-hauled trains on the morning express runs and two on the evening express runs.
 Each train is usually made up of 6 coach trailers made by Bombardier with ACS-64 locomotives hauling them.

 SEPTA activated positive train control on the Trenton Line on May 1, 2017.

 Stations

 The Trenton Line includes the following stations north of the Center City Commuter Connection; stations indicated with gray background are closed.
 All stations within the Philadelphia city limits have a ticket office for purchasing ticket(s) to ride the Trenton line.
 Many stations outside the city limits have a ticket office as well, however they have shorter hours (most outside the city limits are closed on weekends) and fewer amenities than the ticket offices inside the stations within Philadelphia.
 Cornwells Heights station is considered a popular station on the route as it is the busiest SEPTA Regional Rail station outside of Center City, and serves Amtrak trains as well.

 Ridership

-Between FY 2008–FY 2018 yearly ridership on the Trenton Line has ranged from 3.1–3.6 million.
+Between FY 2013–FY 2019 yearly ridership on the Trenton Line ranged from 3.1–3.6 million before collapsing during the COVID-19 pandemic.